Josh Widdicombe: Personal life

 Before becoming a comedian, Widdicombe worked as a sports journalist, writing for The Guardian.
 He supports Plymouth Argyle.
 He is a vegetarian.
-He is married to Rose Hanson, a television producer, with whom he has a daughter Pearl, born in October 2017, and a son Cassius, born in May 2021.
-The couple lived for a considerable amount of time in Shoreditch, East London before moving to a "sleepier" area of East London to raise their children.
+He is married to Rose Hanson, a television producer, with whom he has a daughter, Pearl, born in October 2017, and a son, Cassius, born in May 2021.
+The couple lived for a considerable amount of time in Shoreditch, before moving to a "sleepier" area of east London to raise their children.

-He claims descent from Sabine Baring-Gould, which was confirmed by an episode of the genealogical television series Who Do You Think You Are?.
-The programme traced his ancestry further back via the Barings family to the Knollys family, a noble family during the Tudor era; Lettice Knollys is a direct-line ancestor of Widdicombes, and as such he is related to Queen Elizabeth I through her mother, Anne Boleyn, who is Widdicombe's 14-times great aunt.
+His claim of descent from Sabine Baring-Gould was confirmed by a 2021 episode of the genealogical television series Who Do You Think You Are?
+The programme traced his ancestry further back via the Baring family to the Knollys family, a noble family during the Tudor era; Lettice Knollys is a direct-line ancestor of Widdicombe's, and as such he is related to Queen Elizabeth I through her aunt, Mary Boleyn.
+His 10×-great-grandfather, Henry Rich, 1st Earl of Holland was a close friend of King Charles I, for whom he was Groom of the Stool.
+Through Mary, Widdicombe is a direct descendant of King Edward I.

+He has purchased a second home in Mullion, Cornwall, previously owned by Barrie Cook, now extensively renovated.